Farming

 7. Fertilising and Maintaining Soil Health Naturally

-Fertilising and Maintaining Soil Health Naturally
+Fertilising and Maintaining Soil Health Naturally.webp

 Fertilisers play an important role in organic gardening, but it’s essential to stick to natural options.
 Organic vegetable plants benefit from slow-release fertilisers like bone meal, blood meal, and fish emulsion.
 These add necessary nutrients without the risk of chemical contamination.